-Heat cables, also known as heat tape or roof ice cables, are often the first things that come to mind for homeowners attempting to deal with ice dams.
+Heat cables are often the first things that come to mind for homeowners attempting to deal with ice dams.
 First and foremost, it is very important to understand that heat cables do NOT prevent ice dams from forming or get rid of them altogether.
-They merely melt channels through the formed ice dams to minimize the amount buildup and partially remove snow from the area.
+They merely melt channels through the formed ice dams to minimize the amount of buildup and partially remove snow from the area.
 In order to prevent ice dams, you need to target the source of the problem.

 If heat cables are correctly and professionally installed, they can be very useful in minimizing water buildup behind ice dams.
 While they are not a permanent solution, they are a great choice if you need a quick fix.
 They are also much less costly than sealing air leaks in the attic, installing adequate insulation, and creating proper ventilation systems.
 The biggest advantage is the simple fact that heat cables will protect your gutters from filling with ice, breaking off, and harming your roof.

 Heat cables take electricity to operate.
 If you leave them running all winter long, your electric bills are sure to increase.
 You will also need to monitor them to make sure they don’t overheat or use more power than necessary.
 Heat cables may protect your home from ice damage, but they aren’t pretty and can detract from its curb appeal.
 Because they don’t address the underlying problem, this approach could end up being more costly in the long term.